 Enjoying Dino Kales

-As a very versatile vegetable, you can use Dino Kale in pretty much anything.
-Just as any green, thrown into a salad is one of the most proficient ways to use it.
+As a very versatile vegetable, including varieties like dinosaur kale, Lacinato kale, and Tuscan kale, you can use kale in pretty much anything.
+Just like any green, it can be thrown into a salad, or eaten raw.

-You can also use kale as chips!
+It can be even transformed into tasty kale chips.
 The vegetable’s crunchy texture allows it to be a great snack to dip into a sauce.

 You can pair it with nuts, throw it into a soup, put it in a burger, make it into a smoothie, saute it, or use it as a burrito shell.